For The Third Year in a Row, The Minago Critical Minerals Project Team Attends the PDAC Conference in Toronto and Makes a Strong Impact

 This support from the Manitoba Government is expected to generate economic benefits for the people living in the region by providing training for First Nation participants as well as jobs.
 This project uses clean technology and advanced manufacturing, while remaining focused on protecting the land, water and air.

-The Minister spoke enthusiastically saying that “the Critical Minerals project is an incredible opportunity for Manitoba and for Canada and that this partnership with a First Nation sets us on the precipice of a new way of doing business here in Canada.
+The Critical Minerals project is an incredible opportunity for Manitoba and for Canada and that this partnership with a First Nation sets us on the precipice of a new way of doing business here in Canada.

 During the 4-day conference the team attended various meetings with senior officials from both the Federal and Provincial governments as well as many potential investors who were eager to explore future collaborative opportunities.